 Irrigation meter customers participating in the City of Pleasanton’s Water-Efficient Landscape Program are eligible for rebates towards qualifying water-efficient irrigation equipment utilized on the converted landscape area.
-Qualifying equipment include rain sensors, pressure regulating devices and rotary nozzles.
+Qualifying equipment includes rain sensors, pressure regulating devices and rotary nozzles.
 See Terms and Conditions for full details.

-You can also pick up free toilet dye strips to check for toilet leaks.
+While you're here, pick up free toilet dye strips to check for toilet leaks.

 Commercial customers can request these easy-to-use water conservation clings (non-stick) for lavatory mirrors.
 These signs help remind customers and employees to be mindful of water waste.
 Sign requests can be made by calling (925) 931-5515, or email: firstname.lastname@example.org.

 In cooperation with Zone 7, you can receive a rebate of up to $200 for the qualifying purchase and installation of an Energy Star Most Efficient labeled high-efficiency clothes washer.
 For more information, please click here.